 - Calton hill

 I googled to see views from these hills and they are breath taking.
-These will be the top things to do on my list when I’ll be back.
+These will be the top things to do on my list when I’ll get back.

 All the small things

-If you’re visiting Scotland for the first time, you can’t leave without trying some local food and drinks!
+If you’re visiting Edinburgh for the first time, you can’t leave without trying some local food and drinks!

 So, while you’re in town make sure you: